bragg13/progetto-lfc/README.md

 The output is given as a .txt file.
 By default, the name of this file will be "output.txt": this can be overidden by using the option "-o" and specifying a different file.

-The output file contains a variable number of lines and can be given in two different styles, default or human-readable:
+The output file contains a variable number of lines and can be given in two different styles, default or human-readable, each ordered or unordered:

 - ### Default
     - the first line contains two integers representing the initial and the final state IDs